psychemedia/sin-eater-resources/src/_ross.md

 > The place chosen for the interment was the junction of the cross-roads at top of Alton-street.
 There, after sunset, a hole was dug in the presence of a few idlers.
 When it was completed, a considerable number of spectators had gathered.
 Coldly blew the April wind (it was an easterly one) down towards the churchyard, the small party of men advanced up Alton-street, two of them carrying horn lanterns, and four others bearing the bier, on which was stretched the uncoffined body.
 They drew nearer and nearer.
 They stood by the side of the hole, and laid the corpse upon the ground.
 Not a prayer was said; not a sigh was heaved.
 The dead youth had had no companions; and none of his friends or *relatives* were present, for postal communication was not so easily available then as in modern times.

-At this point, the author ups the gruesomeness level by incorporating a stake through the heart of the body, reminiscent of vampire romances.
-(Recall the use of the sin-eater ritual to prevent the spirit "walking" as a ghost: it's perhaps not so far a stretch to re-imagine this as a vampire walking...)
+At this point, the author ups the gruesomeness level by incorporating a reference to the old tradition of burying a suicide a cross-roads and the putting a stake through their heart.

 > "Now, Bill Huggins," said one of the bearers; "Hast thee got the stake?"
 > ...